fabian-emmanuel/IMDB-Six-Degrees-Of-Kevin-Bacon/INSTRUCTIONS.md

 ## Setup

-To speed up the assessment development, we have provided a `docker-compose` file that will run a [PostgreSQL](https://www.postgresql.org/) instance with all the data loaded, which you can start with the following command: `docker-compose up`.
+To speed up the Project development, a `docker-compose` file has been provided that will run a [PostgreSQL](https://www.postgresql.org/) instance with all the data loaded, which you can start with the following command: `docker-compose up`.
 You can connect to this instance from your application with the following values: